EciStg/order-placement/order/README.md

 -   **description:** [optional] description of the stock request or stock item
 -   **remarks:** [optional] human to human communication
 -   **location:** [optional] when a good or service is being ordered for a specific asset the location tells you exactly where to find the asset
--   **buyer:** [optional] the person or organization inquiring about goods and services
+-   **buyer:** [required] when describing the stock requrest. the person or organization inquiring about goods and services
 -   **consumer:** [optional] the person or organization the buyer is acting for
+-   **billTo:** [optional] the person or organization the paying for or financing the goods and sevices
--   **shipTo:** [required] the location of where purchases will be sent or services provided. also may include location contact information
+-   **shipTo:** the location of where purchases will be sent or services provided. also may include location contact information. [required] when describing the stock request.
+-   **shipppingCarrier:** [optional] name of the carrier and method or SLA.
 -   **when:** [optional] date and time when the request was placed
 -   **whenExepcted:** [optional] when the buyer expects the good or service to be delivered
 -   **make:** [optional] make of the good being ordered or serviced
 -   **model:** [optional] model of the good being ordered or serviced
 -   **serialNumber:** [optional] manufacturer serial number of the good being ordered for, or serviced
--   **quantity:** [required] the number of goods or services the buyer wishes to purchase
+-   **quantity:** [required] required when describing a good or service. the number of goods or services the buyer wishes to purchase
+-   **unitCost:** [required] required when describing a good or server. the amount of currency required to purchase the good or service
 -   **unitMeasure:** [optional] each, box, etc.
+-   **total:** [optional] financial details of the transaction
 -   **currency:** [optional] describes the transactional currency
 -   **itemsCount:** [optional] if there is only one item in the request. [required] if there is more than one item in the request
 -   **items:** the goods or services being ordered. [optional] if there is only one item in the request. [required] if there is more than one item in the request